-SALT LAKE CITY (February 6, 2018) — The University of Pennsylvania Computational Memory Lab recently reported in Nature Communications that targeted and precisely-timed stimulation to the lateral temporal cortex rescues periods of poor memory encoding therefore improving memory by as much as 15%.
+SALT LAKE CITY (February 6, 2018) — The University of Pennsylvania Computational Memory Lab recently reported in Nature Communications that targeted and precisely-timed stimulation to the lateral temporal cortex rescues periods of poor memory encoding, thereby improving memory by as much as 15%.

 Researchers used Blackrock Microsystems neural recording and stimulation equipment to demonstrate that precisely-timed lateral stimulation to the temporal cortex enhances memory.
 Additionally, findings show that stimulating neural populations outside of the mediotemporal lobe can reliably improve memory outcomes.
 A novel method was used for applying stimulation by developing patient-specific models of neural activity that were used to classify memory-related brain states.
 When memory function was predicted to be poor in these memory-related brain states, stimulation was delivered in pulses of an amplitude and frequency based on pre-tests while the patient was at rest.
 “It was immensely rewarding to provide Dr. Kahana and the whole research team with customized solutions to empower their innovative research approach,” says Blackrock Microsystems CEO, Marcus Gerhardt.
 He continued, “The discoveries by Dr. Kahana and his team mean that we are another step closer to neural interfaces improving human lives in a clinical application.”
 These findings suggest a strategy for improving memory modulation with potential applications for the treatment of memory dysfunctions such as amnesia, Alzheimer’s, and Dementia.